russell-stewart/pubMedTextMiner/README.md

 If don't have any of these packages installed, just run `sudo python packagehelper.py`, and all of the needed packages will be installed using pip!

--beautifulsoup: xml parsing
+- beautifulsoup: xml parsing
--unirest: api handling
+- unirest: api handling
--lxml: xml parsing (required by BeautifulSoup)
+- lxml: xml parsing (required by BeautifulSoup)
--wordcloud: for word cloud output
+- wordcloud: for word cloud output
--xlsxwriter: for xlsx output
+- xlsxwriter: for xlsx output

 ### Other Programs
 -Neji: biomedical named entity recognition.
 For documentation and download, see [https://github.com/BMDSoftware/neji]